alackles/CMSC-140-FS-22/_pages/guides/gh-repo.md

 To do this, go to your repository on github and copy the link to the repository. **Note that you should use the HTTPS link, as we haven't set up any other method.**

+This should be YOUR repository on YOUR GitHub account, not mine.

 ![copy](/CMSC-140-FS-22/assets/img/copy_remote.png)

 Next, we need to tell our local repository where to find the remote repository using this link.
 We do this with the `remote add` command: